tobiasgeron/Tremaine_Weinberg/README.md

 `n_iter (int)`: Amount of iterations used to determine the posterior distributions of Omega, Rcr and R. Default is 0.
 Recommended value for accurate posteriors and errors is 1000.
 `cosmo (astropy cosmology)`: An astropy cosmology (e.g.: FlatLambdaCDM(H0=70 km / (Mpc s), Om0=0.3, Tcmb0=2.725 K, Neff=3.04, m_nu=[0.
 0. 0.] eV, Ob0=None)).
 Used together with 'redshift' to convert arcsec to kpc.
 `redshift (float)`: Redshift of the target.
 Used together with 'cosmo' to convert arcsec to kpc.
 `aperture_integration_method (bool)`: The integration method used with the apertures.
 Can be either 'center' or 'exact'.
+Recommended to leave at 'center'.
 `forbidden_labels (list)`: List of possible labels in the MaNGA datacube.
 Will ignore spaxels that are associated with any of these labels.
 `deproject_bar (bool)`: Whether to deproject the bar using the PA, PA_bar and inclination of the galaxy.
 Strongly advised to always keep on True.
 `correct_velcurve (bool)`: Whether to correct the velocity and positions for the inclination and PA of the galaxy while determining the velocity curve.
+Strongly advised to always keep on True.
 `velcurve_aper_width (int)`: How many pixels to use to determine the velocity curve.

 OUTPUTS: